 To prepare the filling, chop up the bonito/tuna and place it in a bowl.
 Dice the boiled egg and 2 piquillo peppers (or other sweet, red pepper) and add them to the bowl.
 Add four large tbsp of diced tomato.
 Mix well.

-Peal and cut off the upper 1/4 of 8 onions and remove the centre of the onions, leaving several outer layers (easy to do with a scoop or small spoon).
-Taking care to not break these outer layers as this creates a container for the filling.
+Peel and cut off the upper 1/4 of 8 onions and remove the centre of the onions, leaving several outer layers (easy to do with a scoop or small spoon).
+Take care to not break these outer layers as this creates a container for the filling.
 Cut or break the inner layers as necessary to remove them.
 You will use these to make the sauce.

-Place the onions in a tray and add the filling into the hollowed-out onions.
+Place the onions in a tray and add the filling to the hollowed-out onions.